hapi-server/verifier-nodejs/README.md

 # Command-Line Usage

 ```
+node test.js
+	--url URL
-node test.js --url URL --id DATASETID --time.min TIME --time.max TIME
+	--id DATASETID
+	--parameter PARAMETERNAME
+	--time.min ISO8601
+	--time.max ISO8601
 ```

 Only `URL` is required.
-Default `time.min=startDate` and `time.max=startDate+P1D`.
-Default is to check all dataset ids.
+Default is to check all datasets and all parameters and use `time.min=sampleStartDate` and `time.max=sampleStopDate` if both given, otherwise `time.min=startDate` and `time.max=startDate+P1D` are used.

 # Server Usage

 ```
-node test.js --port PORT
+node verify.js --port PORT
 ```

 # TODO

-1. Combine repeated JSON Schema information in [JSON schema files](https://github.com/hapi-server/verifier-nodejs)
+1. Combine repeated JSON Schema information in [JSON schema files](https://github.com/hapi-server/verifier-nodejs).
-2. Allow warnings for optional but "should" HAPI elements/functionality
+2. Add to schema optional HAPI entities.
-3. Add schema for optional HAPI entities and write code for additional associated verifications can't be verified with a schema.
-4. Add tests for HAPI Binary and JSON (first/last lines of CSV only tested now)
+3. Add tests for HAPI Binary and JSON format (first/last lines of CSV only tested now).
-5. If `sampleStartDate` and `sampleStartDate` are given in `/info` response, use them instead of `time.min=startDate` and `time.max=startDate+1D`.
-6. Check for monotonic Time
-7. Check for correct errors for `time.max` and `time.min`
-8. Check for correct errors for invalid parameters
-9. Check response when no parameters or all parameters are given
+4. Check response when no parameters or all parameters are given (`/info` and `/data` tests are for one parameter at a time).

+# Contact

+Bob Weigel <rweigel@gmu.edu>